BenPruden97/multiple-maths/README.md

 * CSS3
 * Javascript

-## Frameworks, Libraries & Programs Used
+## Frameworks, Libraries and Programs Used

 * [Bootstrap](https://getbootstrap.com/) - Bootstrap was used as a css framework to help with the responsiveness of my project for all device screen sizes.